Gug028/alx-system_engineering-devops/0x02-shell_redirections/README.md

 This file executes a script that lists ll the files with a .gif extension in the current directory and all its sub-directories
 102-acrostic
-This files executes a scrpt that decoded acrostics that use the first letter of each line
+This files executes a scrpt that decoded acrostics that use the first letter of each line 103-the_biggest_fan
+This file executes a script that parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests